MrAnnix/MrAnnix.github.io/_posts/2019-11-07-block-cipher-operation-modes.md

 ![Cipher Feedback (CFB) mode of operation encrption]({{ '/assets/images/blog/block-cipher-operation-modes/CFB_encryption.svg' | absolute_url }}){: .align-center}
 ![Cipher Feedback (CFB) mode of operation decrption]({{ '/assets/images/blog/block-cipher-operation-modes/CFB_decryption.svg' | absolute_url }}){: .align-center}

-Then if an error occurs during the transmission, it will provoke a minimal error in the actual block, but the complete loss of the next one.
+Then if an error occurs during the transmission, it will provoke a **minimal error in the actual block, but the complete loss of the next one**.

 ### OFB mode of operation

 The [Output Feedback](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Output_Feedback_(OFB)) (OFB) mode is equal as CFB mode but the result of encrypting the initialization vector is not XORed with the plaintext.
-With this small change, we achieve that if an error occurs during the transmission, it only will provoke a minimal error in the actual block without affecting the following ones.
+With this small change, we achieve that if an error occurs during the transmission, it **only will provoke a minimal error in the actual block** without affecting the following ones.

 \\( I_0 = IV \\);